php-bundles/queue-bundle/README.md

     default_name: "queue:default"
 ```

 * Configure the redis client in your config.yml.
-Read more [RedisBundle Installation][redis-bundle-link].
+Read more about [RedisBundle configuration][redis-bundle-link].

 How to use
 ----------